cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   The multiplier function above returns a function using a parameter, therefore it can be used as a custom function creator.

   Built-in functions like `setInterval(cb, duration)` and `setTimeout(cb, duration)` are used to execute functions once in a while and after a duration of time, respectively.
-Duration is given as miliseconds.
+Duration is given as milliseconds.

   ```javascript
   // setInterval pushes the given cb function to the call stack in every given miliseconds.